XTLS/Xray-docs-next/docs/en/config/outbounds/dns.md

 > `rules`: \[[RuleObject](#ruleobject)\]

-Matches DNS query rules in order, and supports fine-grained control by `qtype` and `domain`.
+Matches DNS query rules in order, and supports fine-grained control by `qType` and `domain`.

 If no rule is matched, the built-in fallback rule is used: A and AAAA queries are imported into the built-in DNS module, while other query types are explicitly refused.